Own-Data-Privateer/hoardy-web/tool/README.md

       - `path_parts|take_prefix 3|pp_to_path` will print first 3 path components of the URL, minimally quoted to be used as a path;
       - `query_ne_parts|take_prefix 3|qsl_to_path|abbrev 128` will print first 3 non-empty query parameters of the URL, abbreviated to 128 characters or less, minimally quoted to be used as a path;

-- URL remapping, used by `scrub` `--expr` atom:
+- URL remapping; used by `scrub` atom of `--expr`:
   - `--remap-id`
-  : remap all URLs with an identity function; i.e. don't remap anything (default)
+  : remap all URLs with an identity function; i.e. don't remap anything; default
   - `--remap-void`
   : remap all jump-link and action URLs to `javascript:void(0)` and all resource URLs into empty `data:` URLs; resulting web pages will be self-contained